vuestorefront/storefront-api/docs/guide/default-modules/api.md

 ### POST /api/cart/delete-coupon

-This method is used to delete the discount code to the current server side quote.
+This method is used to delete discount codes to the current server side quote.

 #### EXAMPLE CALL: